Strong, Ontario

 Strong is a township in the Canadian province of Ontario, as well as the name of a community within the township.
 Located in the Almaguin Highlands region of Parry Sound District, the township surrounds but does not include the village of Sundridge.

-The township includes the communities of Hartfell, Kennedys, Lake Bernard, Pevensey, Stirling Falls and Strong.
-It surrounds Lake Bernard, which is claimed to be the world's largest freshwater lake without an island.
+The township includes the communities of Hartfell, Kennedys, Lake Bernard, Pevensey, Stirling Falls, and Strong.
+It is home to Lake Bernard.